Silver pikeconger

 The silver pikeconger (Hoplunnis pacifica) is an eel in the family Nettastomatidae (duckbill/witch eels).
 It was described by E. David Lane and Kenneth W. Stewart in 1968.
-It is a marine, tropical eel which is known from the eastern Pacific Ocean.
-Males can reach a maximum total length of 125 cm, but more commonly reach a TL of 60 cm.
+It is a marine, tropical eel with habitats in the Gulf of California and northern Peru.
+They can reach a maximum total length of 35 cm and live in water with depths between 40 and 275 meters.